-Section 11 of the Data Protection Acts 1988 and 2003 specify conditions that must be met before personal data may be transferred to third countries.
+Section 96 of the Data Protection Act 2018 specifies conditions that must be met before personal data may be transferred to third countries.
 Organisations that transfer personal data from Ireland to third countries (ie, places outside of the European Economic Area) need to ensure that the country in question provides an adequate level of data protection.
 Some third countries have been approved for this purpose by the EU Commission.
 The adequacy decision of the European Commission that underpinned the US 'Safe Harbour' arrangement has now been invalidated by a decision of the CJEU of 6 October 2015 (Case C-362/14).
 Consequently, it is no longer lawful to make transfers on the basis of the EU-US Safe Harbour framework.
+This was replaced by the EU-US Privacy Shield, which imposes stronger obligations on US companies to take measures to protect personal data.